tytydraco/Ludere/README.md

 # Configuration
 - Edit `app/src/main/res/values/config.xml` and change your configuration
-- Create a new directory called `system` in the root directory
+- Create a new directory named `app/src/main/res/raw/`
-- Place your ROM and any other core assets in `system/`, and make sure the file name matches the configuration file's `config_rom_name`
+- Place your ROM here (exact name): `app/src/main/res/raw/rom`

 # Building Offline
 It is usually best to build a release build to reduce the total file size and improve performance.